An Alternative Approach to Functional Linear Partial Quantile Regression: Alternative Partial Quantile Regression

-Although the original functional PQR approach (\citealp{yu2016partial}) is regarded as an appealing alternative to the fPC method, there are certain limitations to uncovering the asymptotic properties mainly because of its iterative nature and the non-differentiability of the quantile loss functions.
-The difficulty due to the iterative formulation used to exist for functional PLS too.
-To deal with it, an alternative but equivalent PLS formulation (APLS) was proposed by \citet{delaigle2012methodology}.
-Based on the fact that there exists an equivalence between fPC and APLS spaces, it is then possible to verify the consistency and convergence rates.
-Unfortunately, such equivalence does not exist between PQR and fPC spaces due to the non-additivity of conditional quantiles.
-In addition, the non-differentiability of the quantile loss function $\rho_\tau(\cdot)$ at the origin can prevent many methods with nice results from being directly applied in quantile regression context (\citealp{wu2009variable,zheng2011gradient}).
+Despite the advantages of PQR basis, it is difficult to study the asymptotic properties of SIMPQR estimates due to the iterative nature of our previous approach \citep{yu2016partial} and the non-differentiability of the quantile loss function.
+This difficulty is also present in traditional PLS for functional linear regression. \cite{delaigle2012methodology} addressed this issue in the latter case by proposing an alternative but equivalent PLS formulation, called APLS, that exploited an equivalence between the fPC and functional APLS spaces in order to establish APLS consistency and convergence rates.
+Unfortunately, a similar equivalence does not exist between PQR and fPC spaces due to the non-additivity of conditional quantiles.
+In the following subsections, we explore modifications to address these issues, resulting in our new APQR approach and algorithm for PQR basis estimation.
+This approach motivates new theory and yields insightful results regarding asymptotic properties of this method through advanced techniques in empirical processes theory \cite{van2000asymptotic}.